gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 1. Now, try sending your newly uploaded program a message to see how it responds!
 Use this button:
    ![img alt](./img/send-message.png)

 2. In the `Payload` field of the opened dialog type `PING`.
-Click `Calculate Gas` button, the Gas limit will be set automatically.
-Now click the `Send request` button.
+Click <kbd>Calculate Gas</kbd> button, the Gas limit will be set automatically.
+Now click the <kbd>Send request</kbd> button.

 ![img alt](./img/send-request.png)

 3. Sign the message sending transaction as it is shown in the step 3 of section **Upload Program**.

-4. After your message has been successfully processed, the program responds with PONG:
+4. After your message has been successfully processed, the program responds with `PONG`:

 ![img alt](./img/prog-replied.png)